 STN

-The membrane potential for the STN neuron is defined in .
+The membrane potential for the STN neuron is defined in Equation 16.
 The STN neuron has the same currents with the exception of synaptic input, applied current, and the DBS input.
 The synaptic input to the STN neurons comes from the GPe (IGe→Sn).
 The DBS input will be discussed later sections.
 When the model is running without DBS, this current can be ignored.